KowserHassan/tm-e2e-deployment/README.md

 - SSL/TLS: AWS Certificate Manager
 - CI/CD: GitHub Actions

-📸 Screenshots

-Application Dashboard:
-[Add screenshot of the live application dashboard]

 🤝 Contributing

 Fork the repository
 Create a feature branch
 Make your changes
 Submit a pull request

-📄 License
-This project follows the same license as the original Amazon Threat Composer tool.